alphagov/govuk-design-system-backlog/docs/README.md

-# GOV.UK Design System Backlog (private beta)
+# GOV.UK Design System Backlog

+**[PRIVATE BETA] - Not for public use**

-This is a place for the UK government design community to coordinate the development of new styles, components and patterns for the [GOV.UK Design System](https://github.com/alphagov/govuk-design-system), which is currently in private beta.
+This is a place for the UK government design community to coordinate the development of new styles, components and patterns for the private beta of the [GOV.UK Design System](https://github.com/alphagov/govuk-design-system).

 Items are managed using [GitHub issues](https://github.com/alphagov/govuk-design-system-backlog/issues) and tracked in this [GitHub Project](https://github.com/alphagov/govuk-design-system-backlog/projects/1).